Skatteetaten/mva-meldingen/docs/omvendt_eng/forretningsregler/index.md

 The following validation rules are defined for all VAT returns:
 - The sum of the calculated VAT from each VAT line shall be equal to the total VAT in the VAT return (R018)
 - The calculated VAT must be in accordance with the stated VAT-basis multiplied by the current VAT-rate (R019)
-- The tax return must be an ordinary (general or primary industry) VAT return, claim for compensation or reverse tax liability VAT return (R104)
+- The tax return must be an ordinary (general or primary industry) VAT return, claim for compensation or VAT return for reverse tax liability (R104)
 - Specification lines that apply to the reversal of input VAT given in VAT §9-6 and §9-7 require a remark (R078)
 - KID numbers must be valid (R079)
 - Values must not contain decimals (R082)